-- 2. The ESOP represents additional compensation to employees, because in our example there is a \$50 million (or more) transfer of wealth from existing share-holders to employees over the 15-year period.
-Presumably, if the ESOP were not created, then some other form of compensation would have been required, and that alternative compensation might not have the secondary benefit of enhancing productivity.
-Note too that the ESOP's payments to employees (as opposed to the payment by the company) come primarily at retirement, and Congress wanted to boost retirement incomes. - 3.
+- 1. Congress passed the enabling legislation in hopes of enhancing employees' productivity and thus making the economy more efficient.
+In theory, employees who have equity in the enterprise will work harder and smarter.
+Note too that if employees are more productive and creative then this will benefit outside shareholders, because productivity enhancements that benefit ESOP shareholders also benefit outside shareholders. - 2.
+The ESOP represents additional compensation to employees: in our example, there is a \$50 million (or more) transfer of wealth from existing shareholders to employees over the 15-year period.
+Presumably, if the ESOP were not created then some other form of compensation would have been required, and that alternative compensation might not have the secondary benefit of enhancing productivity.
+Also note that the ESOP's payments to employees (as opposed to the payment by the company) come primarily at retirement, and Congress wanted to boost retirement incomes. - 3.
 Depending on when an employee's rights to the ESOP are vested, the ESOP may help the firm retain employees. - 4.
-There are also strong tax incentives to encourage a company to form an ESOP.
-First, Congress decreed that in cases where the ESOP owns 50% or more of the company's common stock, the financial institutions that lend money to ESOPs can exclude from taxable income 50% of the interest they receive on the loan.
-This improves the financial institutions' after-tax returns, making them willing to lend to ESOPs at below-market rates.
+There are strong tax incentives that encourage a company to form an ESOP.
+First, Congress decreed that when the ESOP owns 50% or more of the company's common stock, financial institutions that lend money to ESOPs can exclude from taxable income 50% of the interest they receive on the loan.
+This improves the financial institutions' after-tax returns, which allows them to lend to ESOPs at below-market rates.
 Therefore, a company that establishes an ESOP can borrow through the ESOP at a lower rate than would otherwise be available-in our example, the \$50 million of debt would be at a reduced rate.

 There is also a second tax advantage.
 If the company were to borrow directly, it could deduct interest but not principal payments from its taxable income.
 However, companies typically make the required payments to their ESOPs in the form of cash dividends.
 Dividends are not normally deductible from taxable income, but cash dividends paid on ESOP stock are deductible if the dividends are paid to plan participants or are used to repay the loan.
-Thus, companies whose ESOPs own 50% of their stock can in effect borrow on ESOP loans at subsidized rates and then deduct both the interest and principal payments made on the loans.
-American Airlines and Publix Supermarkets are two of the many firms that have used ESOPs to obtain this benefit, along with motivating employees by giving them an equity interest in the enterprise.
+Thus, companies whose ESOPs